Sorry

 0:30

 Clip of the Stars Group protest march from Chi Xiaoning’s footage.
-Chi Xiaoning, Film of Star Group Activities of 1979 (excerpt), 1979.
+Chi Xiaoning, Film of Stars Group Activities of 1979 (excerpt), 1979.
 Single-channel 16mm film transferred to digital video (black and white, silent).
 M+, Hong Kong.
 Museum purchase and gift of The Stars Art Foundation Limited, 2017. © M+, Hong Kong

 Chi stood atop Democracy Wall, filming as the rally began.
 When the group headed for the Municipal Building, Chi and his camera weaved in and out.
 He went inside factories and shot from windows to capture workers’ perspectives; he zoomed in on passengers’ reactions as they peered from the windows of passing buses; he filmed the crowds of protestors marching along rainy streets, zooming in on their puddle-pounding feet.